JetBrains/Qodana/topics/dotnet-draft.md

 All SDK versions are stored in the `/usr/share/dotnet/sdk` directory of the %product% container filesystem.

+#### %qp-co%
+{id="dotnet-sdk-version-cdnet"}

 In case a project requires a different version of the SDK, you can set it  using the [`bootstrap`](before-running-qodana.md) key in the `qodana.yaml` file.
 For example, this command will install the required version of the SDK that is specified in the `global.json` file and located in the root of your project: